SeeThruHead/Functional-Programming/README.md

 * f a : a is a parameter, f wraps a
 * f b : b is a parameter wrapped by f

-A functor must satisfy the following operations (aka funtor laws):
+A functor must satisfy the following operations (aka functor laws):

 ```haskell